beeware/briefcase/docs/en/reference/platforms/windows/index.md

 - 64px
 - 256px

+This icon will also be used for the entry in the Windows launcher menu, if required.

+If provided, the `installer_background` should be a 493x312px BMP image.
+It will be shown on the first page of an MSI installer.

+If provided, the `installer_banner` should be a 493x58px BMP image.
+It will be shown at the top of every page of an MSI installer *except* the first page.

-Windows Apps do not support splash screens or installer images.
+Windows apps do not support splash screens or custom installer icons.

 ## Additional options